 But if the person also takes certain other actions, U.S. citizenship can be lost, as described in, Can Naturalized U.S. Citizen Lose Citizenship by Living in Another Country?

 You will also, if you go to live overseas, need to continue complying with U.S. laws affecting U.S. citizens, particularly regarding taxation.
-See Filing a Tax Return When You Live Outside the United States for more information, and talk to an attorney or tax professional for a full personal analysis.
+See Overseas American Citizens: When You Need to File a Tax Return or Pay U.S. Taxes for more information, and talk to an attorney or tax professional for a full personal analysis.